 Here are 4 actionable ways to use your ecommerce data analytics to keep customers loyal to your business.

 Segment your customers based on buying behaviors

 Most businesses segment their customers based on interests or buying behaviors, especially if they offer products or services that cater to different and specific needs.

 For example, Volusion can segment customers based on the service they’re currently subscribed to—be it the site builder, shopping cart software, or marketing tools.

 From these segments alone, the company can create relevant content, such as email newsletters or promotions or exclusive tips, tailored specifically to what these customers are trying to achieve.

-So customers in the site building segment might receive exclusive tips on how to create the best conversion-focused landing page.
-Or customers in the shopping cart software segment can get a free cheat sheet on how to take great product photography.
+Customers in the site building segment might receive exclusive tips on how to create the best conversion-focused landing page, while customers in the shopping cart software segment can get a free cheat sheet on how to take great product photography.